AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

 .. function:: param_pos(n, pos: int = 0)

     Return the position of node ``n`` in its current list of siblings

+.. function:: parent_decl_chain

+    Return all parent basic decl nodes starting from a given node, using semantic parent.
+    When on a subprogram or package body, go to the declaration This allows us to, if in a generic template, always find back the generic formal.

 .. function:: previous_non_blank_token_line(token)